CALLUP net: History

-CALLUP was founded in 1999.
+Callup was founded in 1999.
 The company began by providing services to telecom providers such as voicemail services.

 In 2000, it partnered with Unefón, Mexico's largest mobile phone operator.
-By 2003, CALLUP had entered into agreement with Unefón to supply 1.3 million of that company's subscribers with instant messaging service, a deal valued at $2.7 million.
-In 2005, CALLUP purchased Mediagate from Telrad Networks.
-The purchase expanded CALLUP's UMS, MMS, and SMS customers to approximately 5 million worldwide.
-Mediagate is recognized as the inventor of unified messaging and was one of CALLUP's main competitors prior to the purchase.
+By 2003, Callup had entered into agreement with Unefón to supply 1.3 million of that company's subscribers with instant messaging service, a deal valued at $2.7 million.

+In 2005, Callup purchased Mediagate from Telrad Networks.
+The purchase expanded Callup's Unified Messaging System (UMS), Multimedia Messaging Service (MMS), and SMS customers to approximately 5 million worldwide.
+Mediagate is recognized as the inventor of unified messaging and was one of Callup's main competitors prior to the purchase.
 In 2006, it earned one of its largest projects when it partnered with the German conglomerate Siemens.

-CALLUP expanded to approximately 20 employees in 2008 with earnings of approximately $3 million.
+Callup expanded to approximately 20 employees in 2008 with earnings of approximately $3 million.
 The same year, it purchased Vimatix, a provider for mobile.
-The purchase allowed CALLUP to expand its mobile operations using Vimatix's platforms including multimedia content delivery in 2.5G and 3G networks.
+The purchase allowed Callup to expand its mobile operations using Vimatix's platforms including multimedia content delivery in 2.5G and 3G networks.